 Many items in PEL’s initial range are the work of British architect and designer Oliver Bernard.
 Before his association with PEL (roughly 1931-1933) Bernard was known chiefly for his interior work for Lyons’ Tea Rooms and his entrance to the Strand Palace Hotel in London in which he used chairs by Thonet.
 In fact both his SP2 and SP4 chairs had very clear antecedents in chairs made by Thonet (the Mart Stam S33 chair and the Anton Lorenz SS33) but Bernard also produced several new designs of his own such as the RP1 café chair.
 Given that PEL were seeking to mimic the German company’s success Bernard arrival was something of coup; especially since Bernard had served as judge on Thonet’s 1929 design competition alongside Le Corbusier.
 Keeping him happy may have been a challenge however, since Bernard is reported to have had a short temper and once threw a type-writer out the of the window of his London office.

 As early as 1932 PEL had hoped to begin volume manufacture of the RP6 stacking chair for the commercial market, but production was halted by a legal challenge from the designer Bruno Pollack (sometimes spelled Pollak), who was alerted to PEL’s unauthorised usage of his 1929 design by their own promotional material.
-Pollack won his challenge and PEL were forced to license the patent in order to begin production of the RP6 in 1934.
+Pollack won his challenge over the stacking chair concept and PEL were forced to license the patent in order to begin production of the RP6 in 1934.
 The chair was initially sold with canvas seating supports as standard but could also be supplied in slatted wood, bent-ply and plastic/bakelite variants.
 So successful was this chair for PEL that other Pollack designs were soon put into production including the SP3, RP7, RP17 and RP18 chairs.

 Serge Chermayeff the prolific Russian émigré designer, writer and architect of the De La Warr Pavilion (with Eric Mendelsohn), was commissioned to design several pieces for PEL including a version of the chair he supplied to the BBC at Broadcasting House.
 Other examples of his work from this period include several pieces of furniture for P.E.
 Gane and his delightful Ekco AC74 radio set.